 - MORE FLEXIBILITY – Create your own schedule, work when it’s best for you.

 Do you want to start living a more financially free life?
 Check out this FREE workshop to kick off your proofreading career.

-How to get started as a freelance proofreader
+How to become a proofreader

 While formal training isn’t necessary to get started as a proofreader, brushing up on your skills can definitely help you stand out from the crowd.

 My friend Caitlin over at Proofread Anywhere is one of the most talented online proofreaders out there.
-As a former freelance proofreader, she has compiled all of her knowledge into a comprehensive course: General Proofreading: Theory & Practice™.
+As a former freelance proofreader, she has compiled all of her knowledge into a comprehensive proofreading course: General Proofreading: Theory & Practice™.

 She’ll teach you the basics of proofreading to make sure you’re a word-skills superstar!
 After you’ve mastered these skills, Caitlin will show you how to turn this newfound knowledge into a thriving and profitable business.